pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-01-flying-south.md

 When we neared cape Spartivento, the wind did a predictable but still surprising 120 degree shift.
 We rolled in the gennaker just in time.
 The wind increased to 22 knots, Vite & Rêves sped up to 9 knots.
 The waves became a lot higher when we flew past the cape.
 Véronique got a taste of open sea sailing.

 We sailed about 45 degrees off the wind, with the daggerboards halfway down.
 The wind now strengthened to the low 30's.
-With one {{% explain "reef" "make the sail smaller by rolling it in or lowering it a bit" %}} in the main, and sometimes one in the genua too, the ride remained comfortable, even with the large waves.
+With one {{% explain "reef" "make the sail smaller by rolling it in or lowering it a bit" %}} in the main, and sometimes one in the {{% explain "genua" "the foresail" %}} too, the ride remained comfortable, even with the large waves.

 {{< image src="IMG_7662.jpg" alt="The safe port of Porto Teulada" ratio="3x2" >}}